SiliconLabs/bluetooth_applications/bluetooth_smart_band/README.md

     - Open the .slcp file in the project again.
     - Select the CONFIGURATION TOOLS tab and open the "Bluetooth GATT Configurator".
-    - Find the Import button and import the  gatt_configuration.btconf file [gatt_configuration.btconf](config/gatt_configuration.btconf)
+    - Find the Import button and import the attached file: `config/btconf/gatt_configuration.btconf`
     - Save the GATT configuration (ctrl-s).
       ![import gatt configuration](image/import_gatt_configuaration.png)